MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 [!include [banner](../includes/banner.md)]
 [!include [banner](../includes/preview-banner.md)]

-You can use Microsoft Dynamics Lifecycle Services (LCS) to request a refresh of the database for Microsoft Dynamics 365 for Finance and Operations, to a sandbox user acceptance testing (UAT) environment.
+You can use Microsoft Dynamics Lifecycle Services (LCS) to request a refresh of the database for Microsoft Dynamics 365 for Finance and Operations to a sandbox user acceptance testing (UAT) environment.
 A database refresh lets you copy the transactional database of your production environment into the target, sandbox UAT environment.
-This process includes copying of the Financial Reporting database.
+This process includes copying the Financial Reporting database.
 If you have another sandbox environment, you can also copy the databases from that environment to your target, sandbox UAT environment.

 This functionality lets you use production data to test upcoming code changes in a UAT environment.
 You can also copy a production database into a UAT environment for debugging purposes.

-> [!important]
+> [!Important]
 > Copying production data to your sandbox environment for the purpose of production reporting is not supported.

 ## Database refresh via self-service (Public preview)
-With the goal of providing Application Lifecycle Management capabilities to our customers without needing to rely on human or manual processes, the Lifecycle Services team has introduced an automated Refresh Database action.
-To refresh your sandbox environment with data from another environment, you can now perform this action as part of self-service action that is in Public preview.
-The process is outlined below, and is fully-supported functionality.
+With the goal of providing Application Lifecycle Management capabilities to our customers without relying on human or manual processes, the Lifecycle Services team has introduced an automated Refresh Database action.
+To refresh your sandbox environment with data from another environment, you can perform this action as part of the Self-service action that is in Public preview.
+This process is outlined below, and is fully-supported functionality.

-1. Enable the Public preview feature by logging in to LCS and select the **Preview feature management** tile from the home screen.
-Find the feature titled **Restore database from another environment** and set the **Preview feature enabled** value to **True**.
+1. Enable the Public preview feature by signing in to LCS and select the **Preview feature management** tile on the home screen.
+Find the **Restore database from another environment** feature and set **Preview feature enabled** to **True**.
-2. Visit your target sandbox environment details page, and click the **Maintain** > **Move database** menu option.
+2. Visit your target sandbox **Environment Details** page , and click the **Maintain** > **Move database** menu option.
 3. Select the **Refresh database** option and choose your source environment.
-4. Note the warnings and see the list of data elements below which are not copied from the source environment.
+4. Note the warnings and review the list of data elements that are not copied from the source environment.
 5. The refresh operation will begin immediately.
-6. Once the refresh operation is completed, you must **Sign off** on the operation before being able to perform another servicing operation, such as package deployment, database movement, or upgrade.
+6. After the refresh operation is completed, you must **Sign off** on the operation before you can perform another servicing operation, such as package deployment, database movement, or upgrade.

 ### Refresh operation failed
 In case of failure, the option to perform a **Rollback** is available.
 By clicking the rollback option after the operation has initially failed, your target sandbox environment will be restored to the state it was before the refresh began.
 This is made possible by the Azure SQL Point-in-time restore capability to restore the database.
-This is often required if a customization is present in the target sandbox that cannot complete a Database Synchronization with the newly refreshed data.
+This is often required if a customization is present in the target sandbox that cannot complete a database synchronization with the newly refreshed data.

 To determine the root cause of the failure, download the runbook logs using the available buttons before starting the rollback operation.

-### Data elements which aren't copied during refresh
+### Data elements that aren't copied during refresh
 When refreshing a production environment to a sandbox environment, or a sandbox environment to another sandbox environment, there are certain elements of the database that are not copied over to the target environment.
 This is because the data is either environment specific, or could cause operational issues such as sending realistic email out of a non-production environment.
 These data elements include:

 * Email addresses in the LogisticsElectronicAddress table.